Ee-Chee/Spiced-Academy-tabasco-curriculum/wk9_security/README.md

 Fortunately, it is very easy to avoid using all of these things and it is a good idea to do so unless there is absolutely no other way to achieve your goals.
 If you do use them, you must be absolutely certain that the string you pass cannot do any mischief.
 The string you pass must come from a trusted source.

-## Open Redirects

-If you put a url in a query string parameter and redirect to it without confirming that it is a url you want to redirect to, attackers can use this to fool users into thinking they are going to your site and instead send them to their own site.
-They can make their site resemble yours and attempt to extract information from users.
-You should always confirm that redirects go to an approved place.

-## Clickjacking

-Clickjacking is tricking users into thinking they are clicking on one thing when they are really clicking on another.
-To get somebody to click on a button on your site when they think they are clicking on something else, an attacker may load your site in a frame on another site.
-To prevent this from happening you can use the <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options">X-Frame-Options</a> header to disallow framing of your page by unauthorized parties.

 ## XSS

 Cross-site scripting (abbreviated _XSS_) vulnerabilities allow attackers to inject their own scripts into your pages.
 It is common to take input from users and show it to other users.
 It is critical that this input be _sanitized_ before it is displayed.
 If it contains HTML that is not escaped, attackers can include their own scripts on your page and do anything they want.